Introduction to Trauma X-ray

 Often a fracture can be seen to pass in more than one direction, in which case a more detailed description may be needed.

-Hover over image to show findings
+Hover on/off image to show/hide findings

-Click image to align with the top of the page
+Click image to align with top of page

-Multidirectional fracture example - Calcaneus
+Multi-directional fracture example - Calcaneus

 • A fracture line passes through the calcaneus body in both the coronal and axial planes